 In most cases, students arrange for internships on their own.

-On-campus sources for information and arrangements are the Off Campus College, which has listings for local internships; and the Career Development Center, which offers guided help on opportunities and also has postings for internships in all fields locally and elsewhere.
+On-campus sources for information and arrangements are the Off Campus College, which has listings for local internships; and the Fleishman Center for Career and Professional Development, which offers guided help on opportunities and also has postings for internships in all fields locally and elsewhere.
 The Pre-health advisor in Academic Advising has a list that is especially useful for pre-health students.

 Other possible sources are programs supported by the National Science Foundation (NSF) or the National Institute of Health (NIH).
 Refer to these resources for details about these programs, including their locations and application procedures.